From microscopic algae to giant whales, most of our planet’s life is found in the oceans.

 Bring your studies to life with field teaching

-Field teaching is at the centre of learning in all years, because it gives students a practical hands-on experience to gain an understanding of the natural environment that cannot be achieved in the classroom alone.*
+Field teaching is at the centre of learning in all years, because it gives students practical hands on experience of the natural environment that cannot be achieved in the classroom alone.*

 *A number of the School’s degree programmes involve laboratory and field work.
 The field work is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective students with disabilities on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.